mariodavid/mariodavid.github.io/_posts/2015-11-18-cuba-filters-the-fast-food-of-business-software.md

 It's not this McDonalds or Burger King kind of fast food.
 Its not just any fast food restaurant.
 At least the CUBA filters are a very tasty Burger from *Big Kahuna Burger*.

 First of all, CUBA generic filters are fast (to "develop").
 That's a fact.
-If you compare it to developing the same feature set from scratch - well, we'll see us in year (if you have your five programming buddies around).
+If you compare it to developing the same feature set from scratch - well, we'll see us in a year (if you have your five programming buddies around).
 Even if you plan to implement the concrete filter requirements you have at hand.
-Compare the effort to using this solution: even in this case it will be more.
+Compare the effort to using this solution: even in this case it will be more effort.

 Second, CUBA generic filters are cheap.
 Since software developers paychecks are the driving cost factors in most IT efforts, you should probably optimize for it.
 I will not start the *make or buy* discussion right here, but i think the price/performance ratio is pretty unique.
 Perhaps i'll cover this topic in a future blog post.